1888-89 Glasgow Cup Shame

 Some sort of revenge was achieved against Rangers for the Scottish Cup ex it, when they were beaten by Thistle at Inchview 2-0, although the score might have been more if the Rangers backs had not been on form.

-Clyde were the opponents in the semi final of the Glasgow Cup, at Barrowfield, and the game ended in a 1-1 draw, before a replay at Inchview saw Thistle win 1-0 to earn a place in the final against Queen’s Park.
+Clyde were the opponents in the semi final of the Glasgow Cup, at Barrowfield, and the game ended in a 1-1 draw (“The ground was like a quagmire, and although the players were as black as niggers with mud, they played with a determination that was most astonishing,” said the Scottish Referee), before a replay at Inchview saw Thistle win 1-0 to earn a place in the final against Queen’s Park.
 Special trams were run from Bridgeton to Inchview, such was the interest in the games.
 3rd Lanark re-protested, shortly before the replayed semi, but the Glasgow FA refused to re-open the protest.

 Shortly before the semi final was replayed, Thistle managed a fine away win at Clune Park, beating Port Glasgow Athletic 6-0.